yalinersy/FULL_ADDER_SUBTRACTOR/README.md

 # RESULT

-Half adder and subtractor circuit is studied and its truth table is verified in Quartus using Verilog programming.
+Full adder and subtractor circuit is studied and its truth table is verified in Quartus using Verilog programming.